snishita/sf/README.md

 Each simulation scene continued for a maximum of 20 minutes, but was terminated when it was visually confirmed that there was no more slack in the strings.

+NOTE: the following movies have been converted to play at 10x speed.

 ### Man on a bed
 Original string figure: [man on a bed](http://www.alysion.org/figures/moreeasy.htm#man)